riverbedstingray/rightscale_cookbooks/cookbooks/lb_stingray/README.md

 If this value is changed, it's very likely that an instance will fail to converge.

+#### lb\_stingray/software\_version

+This parameter is not meant to be changed by the end user.
+It selects a version of the software to install and is only present to avoid cookbook duplication.

+#### lb\_stingray/binary\_hash

+This parameter is not meant to be changed by the end user.
+It contains an MD5 hash of the software install package to validate the download.

 #### lb\_stingray/java\_enabled

 This is used to specify whether or not Java Extensions should be enabled on the